 HRs have a deep impact on employees.
 But to fill the big boots of the CEO they must also positively impact people outside the company.
 Especially the stakeholders like customers, investors, governments, and society at large.

 If a renowned researcher, Dave Ulrich is to be believed, the next generation of CEOs will have strong people connect, and that CHROs have more in common with CEOs than other CXOs.
+The HR job is full of challenges, but only through challenges can one achieve the career growth they desire.

 The ball is in your court now, HRs.